Intellectual promise and creative achievement

 For questions about each graduate program and its application process, reach out anytime to our admissions team via email or phone; you can also set up an appointment using our virtual calendar.
 As you prepare to apply, you’ll want to become familiar with the key dates below, as well as our general graduate admissions timeline:

 - January 15 – Priority application deadline for all graduate programs and to be considered for institutional graduate scholarships (applications received after January 15 will be reviewed individually on a rolling basis)

 - February 1 – Graduate application review begins

 - March 15 – Notification of graduate admissions decisions and scholarships begin to roll out, and financial aid award notices are mailed to qualifying admitted applicants

-- April – Admitted applicants are invited to campus for various spring events
+- April – Admitted graduate students are invited to campus for various spring events